 Lubiprostone is an activator of chloride channels (ClC-2) in the intestine and is used for treatment of chronic constipation and irritable bowel syndrome.
 Lubiprostone has not been linked to serum enzyme elevations during treatment or to episodes of clinically apparent liver injury.

-Lubiprostone (loo” bi pros’ tone) is a fatty acid metabolite of prostaglandin E1 that activates the chloride channels in the intestine, which increase fluid secretion into the lumen and thus promote intestinal transport.
-Short term use of lubiprostone increases the number of spontaneous bowel movements and can alleviate symptoms of constipation in patients with irritable bowel syndrome.
-Lubiprostone was approved for use in the United States in 2006 for short term therapy of chronic constipation and indications were expanded in 2008 to management of patients with irritable bowel syndrome and constipation.
+Lubiprostone (loo” bi pros’ tone) is a fatty acid metabolite of prostaglandin E1 that activates the chloride channel protein 2 in the intestine, which increase fluid secretion into the lumen and thus promote intestinal transport.
+Short term use of lubiprostone increases the number of spontaneous bowel movements and can alleviate symptoms of constipation in patients with chronic idiopathic constipation and irritable bowel syndrome.
+Lubiprostone was approved for use in the United States in 2006 for short term therapy of chronic idiopathic constipation and indications subsequently expanded to opioid-induced constipation in adults with chronic non-cancer pain and to management of adult women with irritable bowel syndrome and constipation.
 Lubiprostone is available in capsules of 8 and 24 mcg under the brand name Amitiza.
 The recommended dose for chronic constipation is 24 mcg twice daily and for irritable bowel syndrome with constipation 8 mcg twice daily.
 Systemic absorption is minimal, but may be greater in patients with liver disease.
 Side effects include nausea, diarrhea, abdominal pain and bloating, headache and chest tightness with shortness of breath.

 In clinical trials, lubiprostone therapy was not associated with significant changes in serum enzyme levels or episodes of clinically apparent liver injury.
 Since its approval and marketing, isolated case reports of serum aminotransferase elevations have been reported to the sponsor, but there have been no published reports of clinically apparent liver injury attributable to lubiprostone.
 Thus, liver injury from lubiprostone must be extremely rare, if it occurs at all.